rbtgorman/rbtgorman/README.md

   # Hello!, My name is Robert Gorman  👋

-I am a freelance web developer looking for a professional role within the industry.
+I am a freelance web application developer looking for a professional role within the industry.
 Please check out my projects on my profile.

 ## Connect With Me